partlyhuman/wanwan-t-en/Wanwan Aijou Monogatari.md

 Judy: Truly, the kind of villain who will be totally destroyed by the side of justice.

-The Queen, learning that the Snow White she once banished was well on her way to an evil queen, was thoroughly shocked.
+The Queen, learning that the Snow White she once banished was well on her way to becoming an evil queen, was thoroughly shocked.
 "I must do something about this," she thought, and a plan began to take shape.

 The next day, disguised as an old hag, the Queen set out for the forest.